jrangamar/odin-recipes/README.md

 This is my first assignment following the Odin Project!

-I will be utilizing the things I've learned about HTML, git, and github to render a simple page that lists recipes.
+I will be utilizing the things I've learned about HTML, git, and github to render a couple simple pages that will list recipes.